Pascoe Law FirmForklift Injury

-Forklift Injury Lawyer
+Texas Forklift Injury Lawyer

 The Bureau of Labor and Statistics, a report that nearly 100 workers lose their lives because of a fatal forklift accident has occurred.
 Furthermore, another 20,000 workers were seriously injured every year due to a forklift accident.
 Often times, a forklift accident could have been avoided if those that were using the device followed safety procedures.
 A forklift is a piece of industrial equipment which is used to lift heavy objects, for loading large materials on to trucks, and for storage of products.
 Fork lifts are commonly found in factories, construction sites, warehouses, and chemical plants or oil refineries.

-Common Causes for a Forklift Accident
+Common Causes of a Forklift Accident

 - Falling to warn others near the work area of the forklift use